intxlog/profiler/readme.md

 ## Adding support for a database
 To add your own database wrapper for Profiler, you must do the following:
 - Create a database wrapper under the `db` package that implements the `DBConn` interface.
-- Add a new constant for the database type to `main.go`.
+- Add a new constant for the database type in the `db` package under `dbconn.go`.
-- Update `main.go:getDBConnByType` to properly instantiate your database wrapper.
+- Update `db.GetDBConnByType` to properly instantiate your database wrapper.

 ## Tips/Tricks
 ### Profiling Custom Tables or Views